JaneliaSciComp/SongExplorer/README.md

 Google that SongExplorer uses, only supports Ubuntu.

 Training your own classifier is fastest with a graphics processing unit (GPU).
-On Linux and Windows you'll need to install the CUDA and CUDNN drivers from nvidia.com.
-The latter requires you to register for an account.
-SongExplorer was tested and built with version 12.1.
+On Linux and Windows you'll need an Nvidia card.
+SongExplorer was tested and built with CUDA version 12.1 on Ubuntu and 11.8 on Windows.
 On Macs with Apple silicon processors (i.e. the M series chips), the integrated GPU is accessed via the Metal framework, which comes preinstalled on MacOS.

 ## Downloading Executables ##